-In killing Desdemona, Othello fails to accomplish his own aim of doing what he has good reason to do.
+In killing Desdemona, Othello fails to accomplish his aim of doing what he has good reason to do.
 But this does not prevent him from being the author of his own actions.
 Nor would he necessarily have been prevented from governing himself if, given his character and circumstances, he had been unable to “track” the evaluative and nonevaluative facts: he would still have been accountable for what he did if his reason for doing it had been that he was too jealous, or too stubborn, or too vain, or too hot-tempered to be capable of responding to the wide range of reasons against believing that his wife was unfaithful to him — and the wide range of reasons against killing her even if she was unfaithful.
 More carefully, to insist that he would not have been accountable under these circumstances, we must abandon the assumption that autonomous agency is possible even if all actions can, in principle, be explained in terms of deterministic laws of nature.
 In other words, we must accept the incompatibilist thesis that if a person's character is the product of forces over which he never had any control, and if his character traits determine his choices, then even if his motives are responsive to reasons, he is not responsible for their motivating force.

 The preceding reflections call attention to how difficult it is to distinguish the conditions of ideal self-government from the conditions under which one is sufficiently self-governing to be responsible for the motivating power of one's desires.
 The difficulty is manifested in the fact that as soon as we try to pin down the minimal, threshold conditions of autonomous agency, we seem to come up against the conditions necessary for agency itself.

 Consider, for example, an alleged paradigm case of an agent who fails to govern herself: a person who takes drugs even though she would rather resist the motivating force of her addiction.
 It is widely agreed that, even if many people who fit this description are merely weak-willed, not all of them are: some unwilling addicts are not self-governing in even the minimal sense.
 According to coherentist and responsiveness-to-reasoning accounts, this is because such addicts are, in effect, “passive bystanders” to their own motives.
 But even if we could find a satisfactory account of the relevant passivity, this diagnosis would be problematic.
 For it assimilates the addict to someone whose behavior does not even qualify as an action — someone, e.g., with Tourette's Syndrome, whose verbal outbursts and bodily movements are not even voluntary.
 It thus fails to shed light on the conditions under which someone acts — intentionally, even deliberately — without being accountable for what she does.
 (The same problem arises for the proposal that autonomous agents differ from other agents in virtue of their special way of understanding what they are up to.
 Regardless of whether someone governs her intentional actions, she knows what she is doing without having to observe her behavior.
 If someone had to observe her own behavior in order to discover what she was up to, then this behavior would not qualify as her action.)

 If someone's motives directly defy her attempt to exercise authority over her actions, then their power is not only independent of her authority; they bypass her agency altogether.
 Even if under these conditions a person can acknowledge that there is something to be said for behaving as she does, she is as alienated from the power of her own motives as she is from the power of the physiological states that produce her reflex movements.
 She is not an autonomous agent because she is not an agent at all.